 Zinc has a stable electrons configuration, 3d10 4s2.
-Therefore Zn does not contribute more electrons to the metallic lattice like other 3d metals.
-Hence strength of metallic lattice is less than other 3d metals lattices.
-So Zn has the lowest melting point in 3d metals.
+Therefore zinc does not contribute much electrons to the metallic lattice like other 3d metals.
+Hence strength of metallic lattice is lower than other 3d metals lattices.
+So zinc has the lowest melting point in 3d metal series.

-Manganese electrons configuration is 3d5 4s2.
-That electrons configuration has some stability.
-So contributing electrons to the lattice is limited in Mn.
+Electrons configuration of manganese is 3d5 4s2.
+That electrons configuration has some stability because all five d orbits are half filled (each d orbit has one electron.)
+So contribution of electrons to the metallic lattice is limited in manganese.
 Therefore lattice is not much strong.
-That is the reason why Mn has a drop in melting point.
+That is the reason why manganese has a sudden drop in melting point.

 Melting and boiling points of alkali metal

 decreases with the increase in atomic mass of the halides as: